zwt233/BIM/README.md

-# Semi-supervised Node Classification with Imbalanced Receptive Field
+# Graph Neural Networks with Imbalanced Data Distribution

 ## Introduction
 This repository is the implementation of BIM.